International

 - European Academy of Venice (EIUC – European Interuniversities Center)

-The University of Montpellier is a partner of the Global Campus of Human Rights in Venice, a university established in 1999 and funded by the European Commission under the European Instrument for Democracy and Human Rights (EIDHR) pursuant to Article 21 of the Treaty on the Functioning of the European Union.
+The University of Montpellier is a partner of the Global Campus of Human Rights in Venice, a university founded in 1999 and funded by the European Commission under the European Instrument for Democracy and Human Rights (EIDHR) pursuant to Article 21 of the Treaty on the Functioning of the European Union.

 Every year, IDEDH welcomes two or three students from the Global Campus.